-The separating wall requirement is met by the wall thickness of the Amvic 200mm wall which gives 490kg/m2.
-This satisfies the requirement of 415kg/m2 of Diagram 4 of TGD to Part E of the Building Regulations 1997 to 2019.
-The 150mm wall can also be used as this has been tested to meet the 53dBa requirement.
-With regard to compartment floors in apartments, the minimum required mass for hollowcore type floors with a screed and soft covering is 365kg/m2 as per Diagram 32 of TGD to Part E of the Building Regulations 1997 to 2019.
+The separating wall requirement is met by the wall thickness of the Amvic 200mm core wall which gives 490kg/m.
+This satisfies the requirement of 415kg/m of Diagram 4 of TGD to Part E of the Building Regulations.
+The 150mm core wall can also be used as this has been tested to meet the 53dBa requirement.
+With regard to compartment floors in apartments, the minimum required mass for hollowcore type floors with a screed and soft covering is 365kg/m as per Diagram 32 of TGD to Part E of the Building Regulations.

-4.6 DURABILITY
+4.6 DURABILITY AND MAINTENANCE